 This core rotation of 6 weeks is designed to provide an understanding of the behavioral components of health, disease, and disability.
-Exposure to patients with a variety of emotional illnesses and disabilities are used to develop informed history taking and mental status examination skills, the ability to recognize and categorize psychiatric disturbances, and techniques for early intervention and psychiatric referral.
+Exposure to patients with a variety of mental health conditions are used to develop informed history taking and mental status examination skills, the ability to recognize and categorize psychiatric disturbances, and techniques for early intervention and psychiatric referral.